 2. Drink Green Tea

 Do you reach for cup after cup of coffee to make it through the latter half of your day?
 If so, you could affect your ability to sleep at night — and get jittery at your desk.
-To boost your focus, alternate with green tea every other cup.
+To boost your focus, alternate with green tea every other cup, darjeeling tea can be a great option.

 Green tea is rich in antioxidants, and it can even ward off Alzheimer’s disease and Parkinson’s.
 Various enzymes in the blend protect your neurons from oxidative stress and damage.